-In the Replace Action column an action of "Auto" will replace the header field with the IP address of the Avaya SBCE interface or the one of the remote end, depending if the header is source or destination.
-The "Overwrite" will use the value in the Overwrite Value.
+In the Replace Action column an action of "Auto" will replace the header field with the IP address of the Avaya SBCE interface and the "Overwrite" will use the value in the Overwrite Value.
 In the example shown, this profile will later be applied in the direction of the Session Manager and "Overwrite" has been selected for the To/From and Request-Line headers and the shared interop lab domain of "avayalab.com" has been inserted.
 Click Finish.